Stephanie-Shen324/R2Gen-KG/README.md

 # README

-R2Gen is the implementation of [Generating Radiology Reports via Memory-driven Transformer](https://arxiv.org/pdf/2010.16056.pdf) at EMNLP-2020. \
+R2Gen is from the implementation of [Generating Radiology Reports via Memory-driven Transformer](https://arxiv.org/pdf/2010.16056.pdf) at EMNLP-2020. \
-KG and pretrained GCN comes from RGMG and VSEGCN
+KG implementation comes from RGMG and VSEGCN.
+Different training method is adopted.

+The work here incorporates the two implementation.

 ## Run on IU X-Ray